ViniciusDeep/Swift-Climb-Architecture/README.md

 App is a layer of content your application, you can have many layers of apps, imagine that you have apps white label, you can use multi-target to reuse another components, in Plugins like a Service or in Reusable Layer, like a customize Cell

 ### Constructor
-This layer has responsible to construct your app and define and set where to go,
+This layer has responsible to construct your app and define and set where to go, and also  where you can make your construction configuration and navigation

 ### Features
+Feature layer is where every feature of your app will be made with their respective layers

 ### Business